NairobiAI/hacktoberfest_2018/README.md

 git checkout -b your-name
 ```

-- Work on the python challenges and add your profile to `Contributors.md`
+- Work on the challenges
 - Commit and push

 ```markdown